 The clock has 16GB of capacity, of which about 14.5GB is available for our use, and this space will also be shared with the maps so depending on which you keep or add, you will have more or less space for your music libraries.

-But the truth is that in the middle of 2018 this is not the "most modern" way of consuming music.
-The second option is to automatically synchronize playlists from online platforms, to which Spotify was recently addedThis opens the door to an ocean of possibilities, as it is undoubtedly Spotify In this case the synchronization will be by WiFi and you don't need to connect the clock to the computer to update the music frequently.
+But the truth is that in the middle of 2018 this is not the "most modern" way to consume music.
+The second option is by automatically syncing playlists from online platforms, to what Spotify was recently addedThis opens the door to an ocean of possibilities, as it is undoubtedly Spotify In this case the synchronization will be by WiFi and you don't need to connect the clock to the computer to update the music frequently.
 You can see all the specific details of the integration in the introductory article.

 Currently, in addition to Spotify, there are two other platforms that offer applications: Deezer and iHeartRadio Garmin performs the integration through Connect IQ applications so the door to other platforms is wide open, it's up to them to cross over.
 So there's always the possibility of bringing in Apple Music or Google Play Music but it's up to you to implement it, Garmin has already provided the necessary tools.

 And finally we must not forget that we can also handle the music we are playing on our mobile phone without any problem, but this was already done by previous models.

 To play music, you need to pair the clock with an external playback device.
 That is, not only wireless headphones, you can also play music by using external speakers.
 Garmin solves this very well because, as with the sensors, it allows you to have a multitude of devices registered, so if you add a new headphone it will not replace the previous one.